Irish Bacon and Cabbage

 1/8 teaspoon salt

-then mix well to combine.
-Let stand for 30 minutes to blend flavors.
+seasonings then mix well to combine.
+Let stand for 30 minutes to blend

-bowl and place in the refrigerator for 30 minutes or overnight if being used
+the bowl and place in the refrigerator for 30 minutes or overnight if

 Pre heat the grill and then cook the rib eye.

-for one or two minutes until slightly thickened.
-Add more Guinness to the
+it for one or two minutes until slightly thickened.
+Add more Guinness to

 This marinade recipe is enough for one steak.
 Multiply as necessary.